 - Clinical Practice:

-- Esophageal Cancer, Lung Cancer, Esophagectomy, Interstitial Lung Disease, Lung Transplant
+- Esophageal Cancer, Lung Cancer, Esophagectomy, Gastrointestinal Cancer, Interstitial Lung Disease, Lung Transplant

 - Associate Professor

 Dr. Alexander Krupnick is the surgical director of lung transplant and an associate professor of surgery at the University of Virginia.
 His clinical expertise is in transplantation oncology, including lung and esophageal cancer, as well as benign foregut disease and chest wall deformities.
 He is board-certified in both general and thoracic surgery.

 Dr. Krupnick was born in Ukraine and became a U.S. citizen as a teenager in 1984.
 He completed his undergraduate studies and earned his medical degree at the University of Michigan.
 His surgical residency and a surgical research fellowship took place at the University of Pennsylvania.
 He then completed two fellowships at Barnes-Jewish Hospital of Washington University in St. Louis — one in lung transplant and the second in thoracic surgery.